Project Management Glossary: Key Terms

 SPI on its own doesn't explain why the schedule is off, so it's often interpreted together with:

-- Schedule variance (SV) to see absolute variance in value terms
+- Schedule variance (SV) to see the absolute variance in value terms.

 - Cost performance index (CPI) to understand whether schedule slippage is tied to cost efficiency issues.